-&lt;sup>21 Frederick Madden, "Some origins and purposes in the formation of British colonial government," in Essays in Imperial Government, ed.
-Kenneth Robinson and Frederick Madden (Oxford, 1963), 1-22; Zoë Laidlaw, Colonial Connections, 1815-45: Patronage, the information revolution and colonial government (Manchester, 2005), 4-7, 77, 155-9, 200-205; Madhavi Kale, Fragments of Empire: Capital, Slavery, and Indian Indentured Labor in the British Caribbean (Philadelphia, PA, 1998), 74; Matthew Smith, Liberty, Fraternity, Exile: Haiti and Jamaica after Emancipation (Chapel Hill, NC, 2014), 19-21.
+(Manchester, 2005), 4-7, 77, 155-59, 200-5; Madhavi Kale, Fragments of Empire: Capital, Slavery, and Indian Indentured Labor in the British Caribbean (Philadelphia, 1998), 74; Matthew Smith, Liberty, Fraternity, Exile: Haiti and Jamaica after Emancipation (Chapel Hill, 2014), 19-21.

-&lt;sup>22 For the period 1833-1918, data has been collated from the Reports of the Select Committee on Public Petitions (SCPP), which details the numbers of petitions and numbers of signatures per petition, but also categorises the petitions received.
-We have extended the contemporary categorization of the House of Commons clerks to split the "miscellaneous" category into existing categories, plus new categories.
-We then collated data on petitions in the period 1780-1832 from the House of Commons Journals (CJ), which records only the petitions and not the number of signatories; we have attempted to record those meeting the criterion of "public petition", formalised after 1833, and we have imposed the post-1833 categorization on these earlier petitions.
-For a detailed account of sources and method, see Huzzey and Miller, "Petitions, Parliament, and Political Culture", 132-5.
+22 For the period 1833-1918, data collated from the reports of the Select Committee on Public Petitions (which was established in 1833 to record and classify every public petition received by the House of Commons) detail the numbers of petitions (including numbers of signatures per petition) and categorize the petitions received.
+Our data are compiled from the individual reports published for each session, and when citing aggregate data from the reports, we identify the date range from which the data are compiled.
+The reports were published weekly during the parliamentary session but sequentially paginated and bound at the end of the session (including separate volumes of appendices).
+Few copies of the bound reports were printed, resulting in their relative obscurity (until digitization) as they did not form part of the betterknown Parliamentary Papers series.
+We used the hard copies of the reports, bound in multiple volumes, in the Institute of Historical Research, London, and the Parliamentary Archives.
+We extended the contemporary categorization of the House of Commons clerks to split the "miscellaneous" category into existing categories and new categories.
+We then collated data on petitions in the period 1780-1832 from the House of Commons journals, which record only the petitions and not the number of signatories; we have attempted to record those meeting the criterion of "public petition," formalized after 1833, and we have imposed the post-1833 categorization on these earlier petitions.
+For a detailed account of sources and method, see Huzzey and Miller, "Petitions, Parliament, and Political Culture," 132-35.